 Through all this, Brad and Mike stayed close.
 A few years later, they were fly fishing together complaining about the high prices in the fly fishing industry and how it’s a shame most everything is made overseas.
 It’s because of this they decided to do it their own way and start a fly rod business.

 Prototype rods were created and developed through manufactures right here in the USA.
 Mike, now being a full time trout guide in Colorado, put every one of them through a battery of tests.
 Eventually, one design stood out and it was decided upon to bring that rod to market.
-However, they still didn’t have a name for the company.
+That’s when things started to ramp up.
+However, they still didn’t have a name for their company.

 Since that time, Walton Rods has also grown in a big way.
 After launching the C9 and N7, Mike went back to work on a new rod.
 He wanted a rod that was fast action, but not too fast like a lot of today’s foreign-made rods.
 He also wanted it light but still have the ability to stand up to abuse and many years of catching fish.
 After completing this task, Mike named the rod after his dog and best fly fishing friend, Sully.
 The Sully fly rod has now become our best selling rod to date.
 We also have an updated design to this series in the works, but let’s not get ahead of ourselves.